-The ' ' signs around 'Chief Executive' are deliberate, as Mr Manzoni's role is nothing like that of a normal CEO.
-He reports to the true Head of the Civil Service (Sir Jeremy Heywood) for a start, and has very limited line management responsibility for Permanent Secretaries.
-Instead, he is responsible for efficiency, commercial/supplier relationships, IT, property and project management.
+The ' ' signs around 'Chief Executive' are deliberate, as Mr Manzoni's role was nothing like that of a normal CEO.
+He reported to the true Head of the Civil Service (Sir Jeremy Heywood) for a start, and had very limited line management responsibility for Permanent Secretaries.
+Instead, he was responsible for efficiency, commercial/supplier relationships, IT, property and project management.

 Manzoni then addresses the IfG

 New Civil Service ‘Chief Executive’ (in truth he more like a Head of HR) John Manzoni said some sensible things when addressing the Institute for Government in February 2015.
 Here are some extracts from the IfG’s report of the event (emphasis added).

 First, getting good people into Whitehall, keeping them there, and training them.
 This doesn’t just mean attracting people from outside … but also improving the offer the Civil Service makes to talented young people ...
 The Civil Service still attracts the “brightest and best”, he said, but needs to do more to invest in development.

 Central to achieving this, Manzoni said, is his second priority: developing functional leadership.
 This means having people responsible for building capability in vital functions – including finance, projects, commercial, communications and legal.